erickrr-bd/Tekium-PAN-Hunter-Script/README.md

 Born from the need to have a tool that is easy to run and use.
 Being developed in PowerShell doesn't require external libraries.
 Ideal if you require a tool that searches for possible PAN's in files on Windows computers within your organization.

+Search for American Express, VISA and MasterCard card numbers.

 # Requirements
-- Windows computer
+- Windows operating system
 - PowerShell (A recent version is recommended)
-- PowerShell interface with administrator permissions and with script execution permission
+- PowerShell Console (Executed with administrator permissions)
+- Script execution enabled (Otherwise, run `Set-ExecutionPolicy Unrestricted`)

 # Execution